barafael/bevy_quinnet-hackathon/README.md

 - Both client & server accept custom protocol structs/enums defined by the user as the message format (as well as raw bytes).
 - Communications are encrypted, and the client can [authenticate the server](#certificates-and-server-authentication).

-Although Quinn and parts of Quinnet are asynchronous, the APIs exposed by Quinnet for the client and server are synchronous.
+Although Quinn and parts of Quinnetevent_loop are asynchronous, the APIs exposed by Quinnet for the client and server are synchronous.
 This makes the surface API easy to work with and adapted to a Bevy usage.
 The implementation uses [tokio channels](https://tokio.rs/tokio/tutorial/channels) internally to communicate with the networking async tasks.

 ## Quickstart